rockwotj/rosefire/README.md

 ## Client Libraries

-There are client libraries available to more easily integrate this into your code.
+There are client libraries available to more easily integrate this into your code or read this if you're a TL;DR kind of person.

 ### Android